liamodwyer/github-pages/_workshop/getting-started.md

   Initialized empty Git repository in <your file path>/gitlesson/.git/
 ```

-When we use Git via the command line, we preface each command with `git`, so that the computer knows we are trying to get Git to do something, rather than some other program.
+📌 _When we use Git via the command line, we preface each command with `git`, so that the computer knows we are trying to get Git to do something, rather than some other program._

 We’ll do a couple more shell commands now to see what has happened